packit/packit-service/CONTRIBUTING.md

 # Contributing Guidelines

-Thanks for your interest in contributing to `packit`.
+Thanks for your interest in contributing to `packit-service`.

-The following is a set of guidelines for contributing to `packit`.
+The following is a set of guidelines for contributing to `packit-service`.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Reporting Bugs
-Before creating bug reports, please check a [list of known issues](https://github.com/packit-service/packit/issues) to see if the problem has already been reported (or fixed in a master branch).
+Before creating a bug report, please check a [list of known issues](https://github.com/packit-service/packit-service/issues) to see if the problem has already been reported (or fixed in a master branch).

-If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/packit-service/packit/issues/new).
+If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/packit-service/packit-service/issues/new).
 Be sure to include a **descriptive title and a clear description**.
 Ideally, please provide:
- * version of packit you are using (`rpm -q packit` or `pip3 freeze | grep packitos`)
+ * version of packit-service and packit you are using (`pip3 freeze | grep packit`)
- * the command you executed and a debug output (using option `--debug`)

 If possible, add a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.